 ARLEIGH: She smiles back at him and starts to rub his chest twirling her fingers around his chest hair.

-As he lowers his head to kiss her awaiting lips.
+He lowers his head to kiss her awaiting lips.

 ARLEIGH: "Mmm, you taste pretty good yourself." as she comes up for air, licking her now swollen lips.